 Go to Updates page to see recent additions.
 Click on the names at the top or bottom menu to go to a different page.

 Please be patient and check back often as we relocate hundreds of files, research, and photos of our Ancestors to this website.
-We will be listing added descendants and subsequent generations.
 Contact us with any corrections or questions.
 Frequently, our ancestors dates of birth and death vary on different documents including wrongly chiseled gravestones.
 We list according to many factors.
 We welcome submissions.
 Please share by contacting us at this site.

 John "Jack" Johnson traveled to several states and searched plantations to bring his separated children home after the Civil War.
 Jack found and gathered 9 of his 10 children that were enslaved.
 He couldn't locate one child named Rufus.
 He never stopped looking for his child till his dying day.
 His son Henry Johnson continued to search as well after Jack's death.